 Strawberry ice cream is my white whale.

 Truth be told, I'd rather eat strawberry sorbet instead.
-That recipe is awesome—it calls for four ingredients (one of which is optional), is dead simple to make, and, provided you're using great berries, is a stunner to look at and eat: deep scarlet, unbelievably aromatic, and as smooth as can be.
+That recipe is awesome—it calls for four ingredients, is dead simple to make, and, provided you're using great berries, is a stunner to look at and eat: deep scarlet, unbelievably aromatic, and as smooth as can be.
 I'd take it over strawberry ice cream any day.

 But everyone—well, everyone but me that is—loves strawberry ice cream, and so every time I find a promising one, I give it a shot.
 And literally every time, I walk away disappointed.* Usually the ice cream is bland, with little to no taste of that lush berry blush, because the strawberries themselves were the giant, bitter, and tasteless Hulked-out kinds, or the recipe just doesn't use enough of them.
 Or the ice cream is crunchy with ice, because strawberries are one of the most watery fruits out there.
 Or it's made with berries cooked down to a jam to drive away excess moisture, resulting in an ice cream that is creamy, but completely lacks that bright, fresh twang that only uncooked strawberries can provide.

 *Okay, there's one exception: Fany Gerson's strawberry sour cream helado from her popsicle business La Newyorkina.
 It's bright, juicy, and tangy in all the ways most strawberry ice creams never bother with.
 Icy?
 Yes, a little, but in a precise, rustic way that works.